 - 1. Back up to the chair or bed where you will be undressing.
 Unfasten your pants and let them drop to the floor. - 2.
-Push your underwear down to your knees.
-DO NOT bend the hip joint more than 90 degrees. - 3.
-Lower yourself down onto the bed, keeping your operated hip/leg straight. - 4.
-With the help of the reacher, take your non operated hip/foot out first and then the other. - 5.
+Push your underwear down to your knees. - 3.
+Lower yourself down onto the bed, keeping your operated leg straight. - 4.
+With the help of the reacher, take your non operated foot out first and then the other. - 5.
 Using the reacher can help you remove your pants from your foot and off the floor to prevent a possible trip and fall.